Investments-Manager-Research/.github/profile/README.md

   - 👋: `Investments-Manager-Research` contains the repos used by the Manager Research team in the Investments LOB of WTW
   - 🤷: This team researches asset managers in qualitative and quantitative ways in order to find the best investment products for our clients to use in their portfolios.
-We have a very strong track-record of success in this area
+We have a strong track-record of success in this area